Are-Jae/Portfolio/README.md

 ## Credits
 Background image credited to Charles O'Rear

-Overall aesthetic inspired by Windos 95 with copyright infringment intended
+Overall aesthetic inspired by Windos 95 with no copyright infringment intended

 ## License